 • Oona River - Historic Boat Building Community

 • Historic Prince Rupert features like Hospital Island and petroglyphs

 - All accommodations, meals and transportation

 One of the highlights will be exploring Port Essington, one of the most prominent and historic Canneries on the Skeena.
 Port Essington is ideal for history and photography enthusiasts.
-The moss covered headstones of the cemetery and the remnants of the boardwalk that once connected all areas of town provide unique and exclusive photo opportunities.
-If you are interested in old relics, and items from the past is of interest, wandering through the town site will be a-dream-come true.
+The moss-covered headstones of the cemetery and the remnants of the boardwalk that once connected all areas of town provide unique and exclusive photo opportunities.
+If you are interested in old relics, and items from the past are of interest, wandering through the townsite will be a-dream-come true.
 Discarded bones from an early 1900’s butcher shop litter the beach and at low tide provide scenes of mass carnage.
 Decaying cannery pilings that have been standing for 100 years provide clues to what once stood at these spots.